Can you see M, C and T below?

 In human terms, the answers lie in the ratio of your forearm to half your height (CT:MC above).
 While this relationship may seem strange, on a planetary scale it’s the radius of the Moon (CT) relative to the radius of the Earth (MC).
 But this spacial 0.2732 ratio also has a temporal aspect: the sidereal month of 27.32 days is the time it takes for the moon to return to the same position among the stars from our perspective.
 This was indeed the ratio that the ancients used as the basis for a harmonic measuring system which was the result of a POTENTIALITY being MANIFESTED.

 What is a harmonic field?
 It’s an implied, potential field that governs space and time.
 Its absolute wavelength pattern (2732) is reflected as spacetime relationships: as a spacial ratio (the size of the Moon compared with the Earth) or as a temporal ratio (Earth revolutions compared with lunar orbits).
-So this wavelength ratio is the parent which spawns the twins of space and time.

 Where is point M (top) on Earth?
 The ancient Egyptians placed it on the equator at Lake Victoria.
 The north flowing Nile hints at the Nilotic Meridian which is one of the dividing lines of Earth’s equal land quadrants.
 In the ancient land of Khem the headwaters of the Nile were “up” whereas the delta was “down”.
 So this prime meridian is associated with gold, life giving water but also the chakra system of the human body.
-The subterranean Nile also has direct alignments with the Milky Way—the spinal fluid of the cosmos.
+The subterranean Nile once had direct alignments with the Milky Way—the spinal fluid of the cosmos.